JsExplorer/CoinWatch/README.md

 - Total Portfolio Value: The app calculates and displays the total value of the user's cryptocurrency portfolio. <<Utilised Airtable database>>
 - Responsive Design: CoinWatch is designed to work seamlessly on both desktop and mobile devices.

-## Practiced using Airtable for CRUD (successfully completed CR portions only)
+## Practiced using Airtable for CRUD operations (successfully completed C, R and D portions only)
-CoinWatch leverages Airtable for Create and Read (CR) operations.
+CoinWatch leverages Airtable for Create, Read and Delete (CRD) operations.
 Users can create and view their cryptocurrency holdings through the app.
-Further development can include Update and Delete operations.
+Further development can include Update operation.

-## Technology Stack and CSS libs used
+## Technology Stack and CSS libraries used
 CoinWatch is built using the following technologies and libraries:
 - React with vite: Frontend framework with user interface.
 - Airtable: Used for storing and retrieving cryptocurrency portfolio data.